 Agreeableness: A Personality Trait

 Agreeableness.
 A Personality Trait.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 We like being with agreeable people.
 They provide comfort without the drama.
 As a personality trait, agreeableness is expressed through empathic, considerate, friendly, generous, and helpful behaviors.
 Generally, most see high agreeableness as desirable.
 However, just like all personality traits, excessive agreeableness also has some harmful side affects.